Mostafa-fouad/Drone-Service/README.md

 `make integration-test`

 ### Note:
- - In case you encountered any problems running tests, make sure that your terminal pointing to java version 11, because there are some dependencies/plugins have been added require java version 11 to work fine.
+ - In case you encountered any problems while running the tests, make sure that your terminal pointing to java version 11, because there are some dependencies/plugins have been added that requires java version 11 to work fine.

 - To switch to java 11, run the following command:
 `export JAVA_HOME= /usr/libexec/java_home -v 11.0.15`